Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:lit_rev} reviews existing methods for constellation configuration design.
-Section~\ref{sec:mathematical_modeling} introduces the optimization parameters and presents the five MILP formulations, each illustrated with a corresponding example.
-Section~\ref{sec:case_studies} describes the SCLP add-ons, compares the fundamental formulations, and includes case studies that highlight additional applications.
-Finally, Section~\ref{sec:conclusions} summarizes the main findings and outlines directions for future research.
+Section~\ref{sec:lit_rev} reviews state-of-the-art constellation configuration design methods.
+Section~\ref{sec:mathematical_modeling} introduces the optimization parameters and the five MILP formulations, each illustrated with a corresponding example.
+Section~\ref{sec:case_studies} presents a comparative analysis between the formulations, exhibits the new formulations derived from the mix and match operations, and the extensions to the proposed formulations.
+Finally, Sec.~\ref{sec:conclusions} summarizes the main findings and outlines directions for future research.

-\subsection{Literature Review}
+\section{Literature Review}

-This section reviews state-of-the-art methodologies for constellation configuration design.
-For selected studies, we highlight, where applicable, their key assumptions, modeling approaches, and solution methods.
-For simplicity, we organize the review by global or regional, and by continuous or discontinuous coverage; the review is not necessarily mutually exclusive and may not be fully comprehensive.